ozun215/shim-review/README.md

 -------------------------------------------------------------------------------
 ### What organization or people are asking to have this signed?
 -------------------------------------------------------------------------------
-Cloud Platform Forum (www.gooroom.kr).
+Gooroom Platform Forum (www.gooroom.kr).
 Korean companies such as Eclectic, Hangul and Computer, AhnLab, and TmaxOS are participating in the Cloud Platform Forum.

 -------------------------------------------------------------------------------
 ### What product or service is this for?
 -------------------------------------------------------------------------------
 Gooroom OS.
-Cloud OS is a Davian-based Linux distribution that utilizes open source to develop and enhance security to prepare for the transition to the cloud.
+Gooroom OS is a Davian-based Linux distribution that utilizes open source to develop and enhance security to prepare for the transition to the cloud.
-Cloud OS is a security OS developed by the Cloud Platform Forum.
+Gooroom OS is a security OS developed by the Cloud Platform Forum.

 -------------------------------------------------------------------------------
 ### What's the justification that this really does need to be signed for the whole world to be able to boot it?